Commuter Student Resources

 Dinning Dollars can only be used to purchase food and they are tax free!
 Dining dollars are available to use at all campus restaurant locations.
 Don’t worry about losing Dining Dollars during the academic year because they carry over from term to term and do not expire until the last day of the spring term.
 Visit the Dining Dollars site to learn more about them.

 AYCTE (all-you-care-to-eat) Meal Period occur Sunday brunch & Sunday–Friday dinners.
-There are two flexible plans that are perfect for off-campus students, Meal Plan E and Meal Plan G. They come with either 20 or 50 AYCTE periods you can use during the semester.
+There are three flexible plans that are perfect for off-campus students, Meal Plan E, Meal Plan F and Meal Plan G. They come with either 20 or 50 AYCTE periods you can use during the semester or just dining dollars.
 Having a meal plan makes it easy to share time with friends and nourish those on-campus friendships.

 LuteBuck$ are also accepted at all Campus Restaurant locations and roll over term to term while you are a PLU student.
-LuteBuck$ can be added in person or over the phone at the Concierge.
+LuteBuck$ can be added in person at OMM or Auc 207 or online on the GET APP.
+Learn more here.

 Off-campus Students Meal Plans